Skip to content

 The Real DOGE Impact on Government Contracting: What the Numbers Show

-DOGE has terminated about 13,400 federal contracts.
+Per DOGE’s public savings tracker, the agency has claimed approximately 13,440 federal contract terminations (as of early 2026, per doge.gov/savings).
 That sounds enormous until you consider the federal government manages hundreds of thousands of active contracts at any given time.
 The cuts are real, but they are not the whole picture.

 The Savings Debate

-DOGE claims roughly $61 billion in savings from contract terminations.
+DOGE claims roughly $61 billion in savings from contract terminations (doge.gov/savings, as of early 2026).
 Independent analysts disagree.
-The Brookings Institution estimated about $20 billion in verifiable cuts.
-An NPR review of more than 1,100 contracts found that DOGE’s calculations overstate savings by billions of dollars.
+The Brookings Institution has published multiple analyses estimating verifiable cuts at a fraction of the claimed figure (cite the specific Brookings publication before quoting a number; the $20 billion figure circulating in secondary reports has not been confirmed against a primary Brookings paper here).
+NPR’s February 19, 2025 review of more than 1,100 contracts found that DOGE’s calculations overstate savings by billions of dollars.

 That matters because Congress controls the budget.
 Executive orders can recommend cuts.
 Only Congress can make them permanent.